Latest Construction Material Rates in Pakistan (2026 Update)

 Price

-Construction activity near Islamabad housing societies often drives brick demand higher.
+Construction activity near Islamabad housing societies often drives up brick demand.

 Sand is essential for concrete mixtures, plastering, and masonry work.